2018ik/2018ik.github.io/_wiki/life_giving_spirit.markdown

 The life-giving Spirit is the essence and reality of the Body of Christ (1 Cor.
 12:13).
 As the blood is the essence of a physical body, if the Spirit is removed from the Body, it becomes a corpse.

+## Biblical Basis

+1 Corinthians 15:45 says that last Adam became a life-giving Spirit.
+The context of the chapter indicates clearly this becoming was a result of resurrection.
+The previous verse 44 speaks of a soulish body being raised as a spiritual body.
+This resurrected body is spiritual because it is saturated by the Spirit, which can now indwell man as a result of resurrection.

+Joh 14:16-17 speaks of another Comforter.
+The life-giving Spirit which indwells man is the fulfillment of this prophecy.
 ## All-Inclusive

 ### Human Elements